-Audit Committee (AUCOM) - The Committee is appointed by the Annual General Meeting, meets on a quarterly basis and consists of three to five members from SABB's non-executive or independent directors and of non-Board members who must comprise a majority of members.
+Audit Committee (AUCOM) - The Committee is appointed by the General Assembly, meets at least four time annually and consists of three to five members from SABB's independent directors and of non-Board members who must comprise a majority of members.
 The Committee supervises the Internal Audit Department, monitors the Bank's internal and external audit functions, reviews control weaknesses and system deficiencies, oversees the Compliance Function, monitors its effectiveness and reviews submitted reports.
 It is also responsible for the review of interim and annual financial statements including compliance with accounting policies, and provides the Board with its comments and feedback.
-The committee reviews the audit reports and provides its recommendations thereon, and also recommends to the Board the appointment of the Bank's auditors, the fixing of their fees, the review of the audit plan, follow-up on the auditors' work and the review of the bank's auditors' comments, whilst also approving any work beyond normal audit business, and any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the AGM.
+The Committee reviews the audit reports and provides its recommendations thereon, and also recommends to the Board the appointment of the Bank's auditors, the fixing of their fees, the review of the audit plan, follow-up on the auditors' work and the review of the Bank's auditors' comments, whilst also approving any work beyond normal audit business, and any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the General Assembly.

-Nomination and Remuneration Committee (NRC) - The committee consist of three to five members, and meets on half yearly basis or more frequently if required.
-The committee recommends to the Board, nominations for Board membership in line with SABB Board membership policies and criteria as endorsed by the Board and approved by the AGM, annually reviews the skills and capabilities required of those suitable for Board membership including the time needed by a Board member for Board business, reviews the structure of the Board, evaluates the effectiveness thereof as well as of the members and committees and ensures the independence of independent members and the absence of potential conflicts of interest.
-It also reviews the scope and limits of SABB's governance in addition to drawing-up and approving the compensation and remuneration policies and schemes and submits necessary recommendations in that regard, any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the AGM.
-The committee is chaired by an independent Board member, and consists of non-Executive Board Directors and members from outside the board.
+Nomination and Remuneration Committee (NRC) - The Committee consist of three to five members, and meets twice per year at least or more frequently if required.
+The Committee recommends to the Board, nominations for Board membership in line with SABB Board membership policies and criteria as endorsed by the Board and approved by the General Assembly, annually reviews the skills and capabilities required of those suitable for Board membership including the time needed by a Board member for Board business, reviews the structure of the Board, evaluates the effectiveness thereof as well as of the members and committees and ensures the independence of independent members and the absence of potential conflicts of interest.
+It also approves the compensation and remuneration policies and schemes and submits necessary recommendations in that regard, any other duties as set in the Terms of Reference of the Committee which is endorsed by the Board and approved by the General Assembly.
+The Committee is chaired by an independent Board member, and consists of non-Executive Board Directors and members from outside the Board.

-Risk Management Committee (RMC) - This is the senior management designated by the Board to review risk management matters, including reviewing risk appetite and emerging risk and risk policy, the committee meets monthly and is chaired by the Chief Risk Officer.
+Risk Management Committee (RMC) - This is the senior management designated Committee of the Board to review risk management matters, including reviewing risk appetite, emerging risks and risk policies.
+The Committee meets 10 times in a year and is chaired by the Chief Risk Officer.
 Attending members include senior management, businesses and support functions.
+The Risk Management Committee reports to the Board Risk Committee.

-Assets and Liability Committee (ALCO) - The committee is chaired by Chief Financial Officer and meets 10 times a year to discuss balance sheet and its associated risks.
-The committee consists of representatives from senior management, businesses and support functions.
+Assets and Liability Committee (ALCO) - The Committee is chaired by Chief Financial Officer and meets 10 times a year to discuss balance sheet and its associated risks.
+The Committee consists of representatives from senior management, businesses and support functions.